 - Recruitment Efforts

 The Report demonstrates the Smithsonian's ongoing commitment to reflect the nation's diveristy in its workforce, programming and business relationships.
-To view past reports go to FY 2014, FY 2015, FY 2016 and FY 2017.
+To view past reports go to FY 2014, FY 2015, FY 2016, FY 2017, FY 2018, and FY2019.

 The Smithsonian participated on the Executive Office of the President – Office of Science and Technology Policy and Office of Personnel Management’s taskforce that looked at increasing diversity in the STEM workforce by reducing the impact of bias.
 This interagency group focused on sharing best practices for increasing diversity in STEM.
 The Smithsonian shared initiatives such as the Early Youth Engagement through Science that supports Latino middle school students and the Smithsonian Science Education Center’s partnership with Shell Oil Foundation and the National Science Teachers’ Association that addresses stereotypes about gender and ethnicity.
 To view the full report go to Reducing the Impact of Bias in the STEM Workforce: Strengthening Excellence and Innovation or to view the Report's digest go to Report Digest: Reducing the Impact of Bias in the STEM Workforce.

-The Special Emphasis Program also coordinates OEEMA's internship program.
-Interns serving in OEEMA can expect direct interaction with staff on a constant basis and involvement with a wide range of projects, as the work of the office dictates.
-Past OEEMA interns have gained skills and experience by assisting with projects such as:
+The Special Emphasis Program also coordinates OEESD's internship program.
+Interns serving in OEESD can expect direct interaction with staff on a constant basis and involvement with a wide range of projects, as the work of the office dictates.
+Past OEESD interns have gained skills and experience by assisting with projects such as:

-- Editing and creating material for OEEMA's websites;
+- Editing and creating material for OEESD's websites;

 - Advocating for increased small business use via the Supplier Diversity Program;